FreeCAD/FreeCAD-library/Electronics Parts/Batteries/README.md

 ## Parametric LiPo batteries

 A small set of different 3.7 [V] LiPo batteries, check them in the `Spreadsheet` and modify to your needs.
+It features a `Configuration Table`  to change the size without opening the Spreadsheet.

 These are the provided dimensions.